istio/istio.io/content/en/docs/tasks/security/dns-cert/index.md

 ## Before you begin

-Create a new Kubernetes cluster to run the example in this tutorial.
+* Create a new Kubernetes cluster to run the example in this tutorial.
 The DNS certificates in this task are signed by Kubernetes CA so it requires a Kubernetes cluster.

+* Install [`jq`](https://stedolan.github.io/jq/) for json parsing.

 ## DNS certificate provision and management